-Kundalini Yoga as taught by Yogi Bhajan is also known as the Yoga of Awareness; its focus is on self-awareness and delivering an experience of your highest consciousness.
-The technology of Kundalini Yoga as taught by Yogi Bhajan is a science of the mind and body, to elevate the spirit, which has no boundaries, no discrimination.
+Kundalini Yoga is also known as the Yoga of Awareness; its focus is on self-awareness and delivering an experience of your highest consciousness.
+The technology of Kundalini Yoga is a science of the mind and body, to elevate the spirit, which has no boundaries, no discrimination.
 Therefore it is for everyone, universal and nondenominational.

 The primary objective is to awaken the full potential of human awareness in each individual; that is, recognize our awareness, refine that awareness, and expand that awareness to our unlimited Self.
 Clear any inner duality, create the power to deeply listen, cultivate inner stillness, and prosper and deliver excellence in all that we do.

-Kundalini Yoga as taught by Yogi Bhajan does not rely on any one of these techniques per se, although we use many.
-Instead, it is the unique and tested syntax, within the structure of each kriya as shared by Yogi Bhajan, which provides steady, predictable progress and which leverages these basic functions of the body and the mind to create rapid, sustainable, personal growth and healing.
+Kundalini Yoga does not rely on any one of these techniques per say, although we use many.
+Instead, it is the unique and tested syntax, within the structure of each kriya, which provides steady, predictable progress and which leverages these basic functions of the body and the mind to create rapid, sustainable, personal growth and healing.
 In this tradition, meditation is not considered separate from asana or yoga; it is integral to the practice.
 The exercises in the kriya bring the body and mind to a state where deep meditation is easily achieved.

 Our fundamental objective is to awaken the power of the individual to excel ~ to experience their Infinity and fulfill their personal destiny.